IntegerScaler

 How to use: switch the game to windowed mode and press Alt+F11 when the game window is active (focused).
 If Alt+F11 does not work for the game, make the game window inactive, use delayed scaling via Ctrl+Alt+F11 or via the “Scale after 5 seconds” item of the menu of the IntegerScaler icon in the notification area (system tray), then make the game window active back.
 Make sure the game is operating in the DPI-aware mode.
 Read below for details.

-For Windows 11 users: some users report that in recent versions of Windows 11 at least when using nVidia GPUs (graphics cards), there is blur when using magnification mechanism built into Windows, including when using standard Windows application Magnifier.
+Windows 11 and DirectX 12: some users report that in recent versions of Windows 11 at least when using nVidia GPUs (graphics cards), there is blur when using magnification mechanism built into Windows, including when using standard Windows application Magnifier.
+Also, there is blur in games that use DirectX 12 (e. g.
+“Cyberpunk 2077”), even in Windows 10.
 This cannot be fixed on IntegerScaler level, this should be reported to Microsoft: more reports result in a higher probability that the issue would be resolved.

 Tested games